vmware-tanzu/velero/design/cli-install-changes.md

         --default string                                  sets the default backup storage location (default "default") (NEW, -- was `server --default-backup-storage-location; could be set as an annotation on the BSL)

       create                                              NAME [flags]
-        --dry-run                                         generate resources, but don't send them to the cluster.
-Use with -o.
-Optional.
-(NEW)
         --default                                         Sets this new location to be the new default backup location.
 Default is false.
 (NEW)
         --access-mode                                     access mode for the backup storage location.
 Valid values are ReadWrite,ReadOnly (default ReadWrite)
         --backup-sync-period 0s                           how often to ensure all Velero backups in object storage exist as Backup API objects in the cluster.
 Optional.
 Set this to 0s to disable sync